shyjues/zabbix-task/README.md

 # Zabbix Project - Task

+This repository contains files for building the zabbix-applicance as a ubuntu image.
+Also, provided are a set of ansible playbooks for executing specific tasks.

-This repository contains files for building docker images of docker applicance with a ubuntu image.
-For the full repo with all the flavours refer to the below repository.
+For the full repo with all the flavours refer to the below repository: https://github.com/zabbix/zabbix-docker

-https://github.com/zabbix/zabbix-docker